Although engine failure in modern aeroplanes is quite rare, the take-off phase incorporates all the worst aspects of this type of emergency.

 The most common cause of fuel exhaustion is poor in-flight decision making – simply running out of fuel.
 Another cause is leaving the fuel caps off, this allows fuel to be sucked out by the low-pressure area over the wing surface.

-Fuel exhaustion is avoided by careful preflight planning, a thorough preflight inspection and being aware of how much fuel there is on board at all times, use a fuel management procedure such as the Time in Your Tanks card.
+Fuel exhaustion is avoided by careful preflight planning, a thorough preflight inspection and being aware of how much fuel there is on board at all times.
+Use a fuel management procedure as outlined in the Fuel management GAP booklet.

 A thorough preflight inspection and engine run-up should be completed to check for any signs of impending mechanical failure.